RahulShaik716/MobileOffloading/readme.md

+APK file is provided in the zip folder named (app-debug.apk) .
+Download and install it on device directly

 To run the Android application as a Master or Slave, follow these steps:

 Running as Master:

-Install the application on your Android device using the provided APK file (follow the previous instructions).
+Install the application on your Android device using the provided APK file.

 Launch the application by tapping on its icon.